 What is a fingerprint?
 A fingerprint is a way to uniquely identify an event.
 Sentry sets a fingerprint by default for you.
 Sentry uses its own built-in grouping algorithms to generate a fingerprint based on information available within the event such as a stack trace, exception, and message.
 Events with the same fingerprint are grouped together.

 Do I need to do anything?
-No. A stack trace is used by default if it's available.
-So if two events have the same stack trace, then they will group into one issue.
-If you have separate issues that you'd like to group together, then this guide will show you how.
+No. Sentry automatically generates a fingerprint based on the event type and all available information.
+If events have the same root cause, they will group into one issue.
+If you have separate error issues that you'd like to group together, then this guide will show you how.

 How do I see the fingerprint?
 Open an issue, click the JSON link, and find the fingerprint property.
 If the default grouping was used, you'll see default written there.
 If a different grouping was used, you'll see the actual fingerprint value itself.

-If a set of issues in the Issues Stream looks similar, there is something that still differs: the stack trace, and therefore the
+If a set of issues in the Issues Stream looks similar, there is something that still differs: in this case it is the stack trace, and therefore the

 Fortunately you can change the default grouping behavior to make certain issue types match on something other than stack trace.
 You can do this from both the Server side and the SDK side